cloud-carbon-footprint/cloud-carbon-footprint/CONTRIBUTING.md

 ### Documentation

-To add contribute to the documentation, make sure you are in the `microsite` directory, then run the commands below.
+To contribute to the documentation, make sure you are in the `microsite` directory, then run the commands below.
 ```
 yarn install # install the dependencies
 yarn start   # start a running instance of docusaurus